jkurdys/HackerRank/README.md

 ### Dependencies

 * Without access to the underlying databases and tables, the SQL files won't run
-* SQL files written to DB2 standards
+* SQL files written to DB2 standards unless otherwise noted in parentheses
 * Python files written in Python3

 ### Completed Challenges